Curriculum Vitae

 • Bhattacharya A, Tóth K, Cao S, Azrak R. G, Durrani F A, Rustum Y M. Se-(Methyl)selenocysteine causes tumor vessel maturation leading to synergistic antitumor effect in human xenografts.
 The Journal of Nutrition, 137(1S), 278S, 2007.

 • Seshadri M, Mazurchuk R, Spernyak J A, Bhattacharya A, Rustum Y M, Bellnier D A. Activity of the vascular disrupting agent 5,6-dimethylxanthenone-4-acetic acid (DMXAA) against human head and neck carcinoma xenografts.
-Neoplasia, 8(7), 534-542, 2006 – Article Link
+Neoplasia, 8(7), 534-542, 2006.
+Link to Article

 • Bhattacharya A, Mazurchuk R, Spernyak J. A, Tóth K, Magnano, C.R, Cao S, Azrak R. G, Durrani F A, Rustum Y M. Tumor vessel maturation by 5-Methylselenocysteine (MSC) results in synergistic antitumor effect in human head and neck squamous cell carcinoma (HNSCC) xenografts.
 Proc.
 Am.
 Assoc.
 Cancer Res., 2006.